 Andrew Santino contributes his own movie recommendations, including Wes Anderson films like 'Rushmore' and 'Bottle Rocket', and action classics like 'Speed' and 'Die Hard'.
 He expresses a preference for 'Bottle Rocket' as a top Wes Anderson film.
 Santino also engages in a debate about whether sequels can surpass originals, mentioning 'Terminator 2' and 'The Godfather Part II'.
 He highlights the emotional impact of Bruce Willis's declining health on appreciating his past work, particularly in films like 'Die Hard'.
 Andrew Santino is curating a list of films that balance artistic merit with potential audience appeal, while also acknowledging the legacy of actors.

-Pete Holmes: The Lord Farquaad Opener
+The Lord Farquaad Icebreaker

 The hosts, Bobby Lee and Andrew Santino, are promoting their upcoming appearance at the Netflix is a Joke Festival at the YouTube Theater on May 8th.
 They express concern over low ticket sales, revealing that the event is currently under 40% capacity, and compare their billing unfavorably to other comedians on the lineup.
 They vow to 'pump it up' to increase sales.